WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part5/Level_Shifting_Lab/index.md

 ### The Magic Resistor Values

 Now that we've gone through that calculation, we never have to do it for prototype circuits again.
-Anytime we need to divide `5V` to `3.3V`, we can just use the following resistor values:
+Nearly anytime we need to divide `5V` to `3.3V` to level shift an analog sensor, we can just use the following resistor values:

 * **R1**: 1kΩ
 * **R2**: 2.2kΩ